National Registration and Accreditation Scheme

 Complaints about unregistered professions

-The National Code of Conduct for health care workers sets minimum standards of conduct and practice for all unregistered health care workers who provide a health service.
+The National Code of Conduct for health care workers (Code) sets minimum standards of conduct and practice for all unregistered health care workers who provide a health service.
 Under this code, you can complain about incompetent or impaired health care workers, or those behaving in exploitative, predatory or illegal ways.
+More information on the Code can be found through the states and territories:

 Australian Health Practitioner Regulation Authority (Ahpra)